Corona Materials in Cinema 4D — Complete Conversion Guide

 Cinema 4D (via MAX2C4D)

 Same scene, same materials, same lighting.
-The Cinema 4D render uses exclusively the converted Corona materials — no manual adjustments were made after import.
+The Cinema 4D render uses exclusively the converted Corona materials — no manual adjustments after import.

 Frequently Asked Questions